silky/hail/README.md

     Defaults to `/etc/netrc` if it exists.
   * `--poll-period PERIOD` The period with which to poll the job, in minutes (default: 5)

+`hail` assumes that the `nix` available in its `PATH` is set up to pull from its hydra's binary cache.

 Operation
 ----------